JOEngler/ZostiNicheEvol/README.md

 # ZostiNicheEvol
+Studying the evolution of bioclimatic niches in white-eyes (Aves: *Zosterops*).

 A collection of R code used for the analyses in the following manuscript:

 Engler JO, Lawrie Y, Cabral JS & Lens L (submitted): Niche evolution reveals disparate signatures of speciation in the 'great speciator' (white-eyes, Aves: *Zosterops*). *J Biogeogr* Manuscript ID JBI-19-0491